owenmorrison123/Raspberry-Pi-vending-machine/README.md

 # Raspberry-Pi
 <h3>The Raspberry Pi has pins called GPIO pins, these 40 pins are located on the left edge of the board and GPIO stand for General-Purpose Input/Output.
-These pins can be programmed to control electronic items. </h3>
+These pins can be programmed to control electronic items.
+The power source plugs into the bottom right port and then we connect it to the computer using RealVNC Viewer.
+We use this because we can use the raspberry pi without having to have a monitor, mouse, and keyboard for it.
+Because it is a computer, it acts like a computer and still requires those components. </h3>

 ![IMG_6225](https://github.com/user-attachments/assets/9df6e079-4eb4-449c-9d6e-bc56edfa1089)